It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 How To Leverage the Year in Review Trend for Your Marketing

-Whether you’re looking to start a year-in-review campaign or to enhance your existing recaps, Personalised Videos are a great way to pair data with engaging visuals.
+Whether you’re looking to start a year-in-review campaign or to enhance your existing recaps, Personalized Videos are a great way to pair data with engaging visuals.

 They’re scalable (millions of customers is no problem), fast (up to 100x real time) and shareable.
 That last point is interesting — we’d actually argue videos are better to share on social media than a link or a single downloaded graphic as you do with Wrapped.